tycharlie99/tycharlie99.github.io/content/post/apply-for-the-eurecom-internship/index.md

 - **Receive the internship agreement and run the signature process**

   After sending back the "2B" file, you will receive the internship agreement.
 You need to run the process for signature.
+It includes you, the Academic supervisor, and the legal representative of your University.

 - **Receive the original internship agreement and invitation letter**